kwong05/f24cs35l/README.md

 - Displays the current machine in use, time remaining, available machines, and the waitlisted machine status.

 **Favorites List:**
-- Users can create a list of favorite machines for easy access, sorted by waitlist times.
+- Users can create a list of favorite machines that is displayed at the top of the avaliable machines page for them, allowing for easy acces and a personalized experience

 # Building and Starting
 Before you start with this repo, ensure that you have a [MongoDB cluster](https://www.mongodb.com/) available.